emacs-eaf/emacs-application-framework/README.md

 ### How does EAF work?
 EAF implements three major functionalities:
-1. Integrate PyQt program window into Emacs frame using Xlib Reparent technology.
+1. Integrate PyQt program window into Emacs frame using QWindow Reparent technology.
 2. Listen to EAF buffer's keyboard event flow and control the keyboard input of PyQt program via DBus IPC.
 3. Create a window compositer to make a PyQt program window adapt Emacs's Window/Buffer design.